 Your contribution buys us ammunition.

-- $600 pays for one month of an outside service to arrange press interviews for CPA staff and members
+- Press interviews for CPA staff and members

 Your contribution is to the CPA Education Fund, a 501(c)(3) charitable organization which supports the work of CPA.
 All donations are tax deductible.

 Or write a check payable to the CPA Education Fund and mail it to:

 John R Hansen commented on In Praise of William J. Baumol, Economist Who Identified Market Imperfections 2017-05-22 23:08:12 -0400Jeff,

 A beautiful note.
 I wish I had known Baumol personally and not just through his excellent writing.
 We are following in his footsteps as we address the serious imperfections in global currency markets that have produced over 40 years of U.S. trade deficits, loss of industrial base, unemployment, and international debt, all of which will burden our children.

 The Market Access Charge (MAC) is an excellent example of what can be done when you recognize that markets are not always perfect, identify the problems, then design policies that restore consistency between private actions and the public good.